Australia ~ South Australia

 Climate: The McLaren Vale is bordered on one side by water and the other by an ancient mountain range – Gulf St. Vincent and the Adelaide Hills, in this case.
 The Vale is moderated in temperature by the sea, as the warm air gets trapped in pockets of the undulating hills.
 These blocks have deeper soils and produce wines with big, mouth-filling fruit.
 The Barossa has shallow red soils with limestone underneath and is directly in the path of the brutal heat and dust storms that emanate from the Great Australian Outback.
 The vines struggle to survive, producing tiny berries with thick skins and wines with big structure and intensity.

 The aromas of cocoa, warm spice and dark fruit are very powerful from the first whiff.
 In the mouth, the wine is layered with rich blackberry, dark cherries and hints of dark, creamy chocolate ganache.
 The finish lingers on, hanging on your palette while the fruit and spice flavors slowly change and fade.
-This vintage is classic Layer Cake Shiraz in all its glory.

 - 100% Pure Shiraz